ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/README.md

 ## 🗺️ High level architecture overview and scenario implementation
-The architecture and selected components were selected according to the capabilities provided by the Modern Data Warehousing reference architecture.
+The architecture and components were selected according to the capabilities provided by the Modern Data Warehousing reference architecture.
+Each architecture layer and corresponding high-level implementation steps are described along the numbers marked on the architecture diagram.

 ![Scenario architecture](https://github.com/ROBROICH/AZURE_SYNAPSE_AND_SAP_SFLIGHT_DEMO/blob/main/img/architecture.png?raw=true)

 1. __SAP S/4HANA on Azure Virtual Machines (VMs)__

-The scenario was implemented on an Microsoft internal SAP S/4HANA demo system.
+The scenario was implemented on a SAP S/4HANA demo system running on Azure.

-Further information about running SAP S/4HANA on Azure can be found [here](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/sap/sap-s4hana).
+Further information about running SAP S/4HANA with virtual Machines on Azure can be found [here](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/sap/sap-s4hana).

+Due to the integration via the Self hosted integration runtime, the scenario could as well be built with additional deployment options for S/4HANA like SAP HANA Enterprise Cloud(HEC) or S/4HANA Private Cloud Edition (PCE) on Azure using options like VNet-peering.

 2. __Self hosted Integration Runtime__